STUDENTS Policy

 Applicability of this Policy

-policy applies to all district school personnel.
-School personnel assigned to
+all district school personnel.
+School personnel assigned to programs not

-programs not located on district premises (hospitals, detention centers,
+located on district premises (hospitals, detention centers, juvenile

-juvenile facilities, and mental health facilities) shall follow the policy and
+facilities, and mental health facilities) shall follow the policy and procedure

 STUDENTS Policy